andrewluetgers/ngEventRegistry/README.md

 ### So lets be explicit about our protocol and enforce it programatically.

 ngEventRegistry produces injectable services, two for each event.
-One service to broadcast the event another to listen for and handle the event.
+One service to broadcast the event another to register a handler for the event.
-These event-specific emitter and handler functions enforce a pre-defined protocol.
-Argument constructor functions (argSpecs) guarantee any required argument values are provided correctly.
+These event-specific publisher and subscriber functions enforce a pre-defined protocol.
+Optional argument validator functions (argSpecs) guarantee any required argument values are provided correctly.
 This approach also provides a single touch-point for defining, documenting  and refactoring this protocol.